th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 #### Scenario

-In the **step 3** the  _script_ sends request to create passive buy order by user _DEMO-CONN1_.
+In **step 3** the  _script_ sends request to create a passive buy order by user _DEMO-CONN1_.
-Order has the following parameters:
+The order has the following parameters:
 - Size (_OrderQty_) = 10
 - Price = 56 (_x+1_ | _x_ depends on the instrument)

-At the end of the **step 3** message "the order stands on book in status NEW" is expected.
+At the end of **step 3** message "the order stands on book in status NEW" is expected.

 In the **step 4** _script_ sends instructions for checking response to the _check1_.

-At the end of the **step 4** message "the order stands on book in status NEW" is expected.
+At the end of **step 4** message "the order stands on book in status NEW" is expected.

 #### Generated events

-The following image contains events within the steps 3 and 4 from the th2 reports.
+The following image contains events within steps 3 and 4 from the th2 reports.

 ![](/img/getting-started/analyze/steps-3-4-report.png)